monGanti/javascript-prac/docs/myNotes.md

 ## Imports and Exports
 There are multiple ways to import and export files from/to another within ES6 Check the beginning of the forkifyProjectNotes.md for details on this area.

+## Persistent Data
+localstorage is a persistent data on any browser, you can open a browser and chck this on console

+* localstorage.setItem('id','anjdsjd')
+* localstorage.getItem('id')
+* localstorage.lenght
+* localstorage
+* localstorage.removeItem('id')